-23. Finally, Plaintiffs contend that the prohibitions of placing unattended signs on grassy areas or lawns, and of posting personal or community notices in areas other than those designated by the County in the Courthouse are unconstitutional.
+24. Plaintiffs further contend that the prohibitions of placing unattended signs on grassy areas, lawns or sidewalks, and of posting personal or community notices in areas other than those designated by the County in the Courthouse are unconstitutional.
 (Doc.
-56, para.
-70-71).
-But the County's Use Policy does not prohibit peaceful picketing or leafletting on public spaces-it simply limits the particular use of certain signs to avoid having unattended signs littering greens and lawns-, and designates a space for posting of personal and community notices in the Courthouse to prevent clutter, littering, and damage to the interior of a historic building when individuals affix or attach signs to walls or doors.
+63, para.
+73-74).
+But the County's Use Policy does not prohibit peaceful picketing or leafletting on public spaces, and designates a space to posting of personal and community notices in the Courthouse.
 "The incidental restriction on expression which results from the City's attempt to [eliminate visual clutter] is considered justified as a reasonable regulation of the time, place, or manner of expression if it is narrowly tailored to serve that interest."
 Taxpayers for Vincent, 466 U.S. at 808 (citations omitted).
+Moreover, the County has an interest in maintaining sidewalks clear for the safety of pedestrians and in making sure that lawns and greens are always available for active citizen use and not exclusively for the speech of the first to "claim" an area as his own for as long as a sign remains.
 These restrictions cannot be considered unconstitutional.